mistweaverco/mdsvex-shiki/README.md

 If you just want to basic Shiki styling without the bar, you don't need to import this CSS file.

-If you to display the title, language and/or copy button, you **must** import the CSS file.
+If you want to display the path, language and/or copy button, you **must** import the CSS file.

 Probably in the root layout or HTML file that wraps your markdown content.